-YPC—Staunton, Waynesboro, and Augusta County: The Community Foundation announces the availability of $25,000 in grant funding through our YPC and invites nonprofit organizations working with youth in Staunton, Waynesboro, and Augusta County to submit applications addressing the following priorities:
+FUNDING PRIORITY: The YPC announces the availability of $30,000 in grant funding and invites nonprofit organizations to submit an application addressing the following priority: